jkrooswyk/the-monolith-github-edition/Readme.md

 ---------------------

-Images related to code coverage:
+**Images related to code coverage**

+This is code coverage in a Merge Request:

 ![MR Widget](img/pipelines_test_coverage_mr_widget.png)

+This is code coverage within a pipeline view

 ![Pipeline Coverage](img/pipelines_test_coverage_build.png)